Jackie Gleason: The Honeymooners

-In 1955, Gleason gambled on making it a separate series entirely.
-These are the "Classic 39" episodes, which finished 19th in the ratings for their only season.
+In 1955 Gleason gambled on making it a separate series entirely.
+The result was the "Classic 39" episodes, which finished 19th in the ratings during their only season.
 They were filmed with a new DuMont process, Electronicam.
 Like kinescopes, it preserved a live performance on film; unlike kinescopes (which were screenshots), the film was of higher quality and comparable to a motion picture.
-That turned out to be Gleason's most prescient move.
+Using this higher-quality video process turned out to be Gleason's most prescient move.
 A decade later, he aired the half-hour Honeymooners in syndicated reruns that began to build a loyal and growing audience, making the show a television icon.
-Its popularity was such that in 2000 a life-sized statue of Jackie Gleason, in uniform as bus driver Ralph Kramden, was installed outside the Port Authority Bus Terminal in New York City.
+Its popularity was such that in 2000, a life-sized statue of Jackie Gleason, in uniform as bus driver Ralph Kramden, was installed outside the Port Authority Bus Terminal in New York City.

-Gleason went back to the live format for 1956–57 with short and long versions, including hour-long musicals.
-These musical presentations were reprised ten years later, in color, with Sheila MacRae and Jane Keane as Alice and Trixie.
+Gleason returned to a live show format for 1956–57, with short and long versions, including hour-long musicals.
+Ten years later, these musical presentations were reprised in color, with Sheila MacRae and Jane Kean as Alice and Trixie.

-Audrey Meadows reappeared for one black-and-white remake of the '50s sketch "The Adoption", telecast January 8, 1966.
-Ten years later she rejoined Gleason and Carney (with Jane Kean replacing Joyce Randolph) for several TV specials (one special from 1973 was shelved).
+Audrey Meadows reappeared for one black-and-white remake of the '50s sketch "The Adoption," telecast January 8, 1966.
+Ten years later, she rejoined Gleason and Carney (with Jane Kean replacing Joyce Randolph) for several TV specials (one special from 1973 was shelved).

 The Jackie Gleason Show ended in June 1957.
-In 1959, Jackie discussed the possibility of bringing back The Honeymooners in new episodes.
-His dream was partially realized with a Kramden-Norton sketch on a CBS variety show in late 1960 and two more sketches on his new hour-long CBS show The American Scene Magazine in 1962.
+In 1959, Gleason discussed the possibility of bringing back The Honeymooners in new episodes; his dream was partially realized with a Kramden-Norton sketch on a CBS variety show in late 1960, and two more sketches on his hour-long CBS show The American Scene Magazine in 1962.
+Jackie Gleason and His American Scene Magazine ran from 1962-1966, and The Jackie Gleason Show was reprised from 1966-1970.
+The Paley Center for Media considers all iterations as one series, running from 1952-1970.